cristiangavriliu/e-assessment/README.md

 ## License

 This project is for **personal use only** and is intended as a reference point for the projects I have completed during my studies.

+---

+For further details, refer to the **final project presentation**.